Eth-H/ResourceSummaries/guides/dev/languages/scripting/js/frameworks/nodejs/js_modules_concepts.md

             import { sayHello, sayHello2 } from './lib'; //use destructoring to import multiple items

 ### implement specifications
+    build process to get nodejs code to run in the browser
 #### module loader
     interpret/load module written in a certain module format runs at runtime